 Check the Lighting Conditions

-If your Fiddle Leaf has been left near a window for long periods of time, it may be receiving too much direct sunshine (especially over the warmer months).
-If you spot bleached, burnt-like patches on the leaf then it may need to be moved further inside the room, away from the windows.
+If your plant has been left near a window for long periods of time, it may be receiving too much direct sunshine (especially over the warmer months).
+If you spot bleached, burnt-like patches on the leaf then it may need to be moved further inside the room, away from the windows to prevent it from dying from this intense light.

 If you’re struggling to find a spot with better lighting or if you live in an area that doesn’t get a whole lot of natural light through the colder darker months, it could be worth looking into and investing in a quality grow light.
 These are a great year round solution and can come in handy for any propagation projects too.